 Ibn Battuta: The Traveler of Islam

-In the 14th century, Moroccan scholar Ibn Battuta covered over 75,000 miles across Africa, Asia, and Europe—more than double Marco Polo’s itinerary.
-He visited the courts of Mali, India, China, and the Byzantine Empire, writing down his observations in the Rihla (“The Journey”).
-He was a qadi (judge) and traveler, not a conqueror, and his detailed accounts of trade routes, cultural practices, and political intrigues are invaluable to historians.
-His journey through the Sahara included harrowing tales of thirst and sandstorms.
+In the 14th century, Moroccan scholar Ibn Battuta traveled over 75,000 miles across Africa, Asia, and Europe—more than twice the distance covered by Marco Polo.
+A qadi (judge) and traveler, Ibn Battuta visited diverse places such as the courts of Mali, India, China, and the Byzantine Empire, documenting his observations in the Rihla (“The Journey”).

 Zheng He: The Admiral Who Could Have Sailed the World

-Between 1405 and 1433, Chinese admiral Zheng He commanded seven massive fleets across the Indian Ocean, reaching as far as East Africa.
-His ships—called “treasure ships”—were reportedly up to 400 feet long, far larger than contemporary European vessels.
-Zheng He’s expeditions established tributary relationships and spread Chinese influence without colonization.
-However, after his death, China’s Ming Dynasty retreated from maritime exploration, destroying the fleet’s records.
-Some historians speculate that Zheng He’s voyages may have reached the Americas before Columbus, though hard evidence remains elusive.
+Between 1405 and 1433, Chinese admiral Zheng He commanded seven massive fleets across the Indian Ocean, reaching as far as the eastern coast of Africa.
+His “treasure ships” were reportedly up to 400 feet long—much larger than contemporary European vessels—carrying vast cargoes of silk, porcelain, and other goods to establish tributary relationships and project Chinese influence without colonization.

 Alexander von Humboldt: The Scientist Explorer